 The study of Protin et al. (2016) used isotopic deconvolution and sequential crushing in an attempt to quantify the amount of He contamination from laboratory air.
 Our approach is much simpler: while we sought to confirm in broad terms the results of Protin et al., we do not attempt to quantify the surface area effect that they document.
-Rather, we accept the premise that contamination from atmospheric He is possible and instead take advantage of pure He gas (200,000 times more concentrated than He in the atmosphere) to investigate the mechanism of contamination using a coarser size fraction and to arrive at a solution that allows us to avoid the problem in practical situations.
-While we do not attempt to degas the samples before
+Rather, we accept the premise that contamination from atmospheric He is possible and instead take advantage of pure He gas (200,000 times more concentrated than He in the atmosphere) to investigate the mechanism of contamination using a coarser size fraction and to arrive at a crushing or to quantify the isotopic composition of the He components, the use of pure He gas during crushing makes these tests very sensitive compared to the concentrations of a few ppm that one would typically find in a laboratory atmosphere.